 From Mary’s perspective, you can see how frustrating it would be to be accused of something you had nothing to do with and have no control over.

-Spammers have also been known to use other sources of email addresses, including database breaches, harvesting email addresses from public webpages, of even purchasing lists of email addresses from one another.
+Spammers have also been known to use other sources of email addresses, including database breaches, harvesting email addresses from public webpages, or even purchasing lists of email addresses from one another.

-What’s important is simply this: one way or another, spam messages lie about who the sender is.
+What’s important is this: one way or another, spam messages lie about who the sender is.

 There’s nothing you can do

-If someone accuses you of sending spam, and you are positive you did not do so, you have very little recourse other than to try to educate them about how viruses work.
+If someone accuses you of sending spam, and you are positive you did not do it, you have very little recourse other than to try to educate them about how viruses work.